speedinghzl/Scale-Adaptive-Network/README.md

 # Semantic Image Segmentation by Scale-Adaptive Networks

-This code is a implementation of the experiments in the paper Semantic Image Segmentation by Scale-Adaptive Networks.
+This code is a implementation of the experiments in the paper **Semantic Image Segmentation by Scale-Adaptive Networks**.
 The code is developed based on the Caffe framework.

 ### License